sec-bit/mle-pcs/coding-theory/README.md

 # Coding Theory Learning

-This sections is a comprehensive exploration of error-correcting codes!
-It contains a structured learning path that helps you from the fundamental concepts of coding theory to  list decoding algorithms.
+This section is a comprehensive exploration of error-correcting codes!
+It contains a structured learning path that helps you understand the fundamental concepts of coding theory all the way up to  list decoding algorithms.
 Each file builds upon the previous ones, creating a cohesive understanding of how we can reliably transmit information through noisy channels.

 ##  Overview